ianjonsen/aniMotum/cran-comments.md

 ## Submission
-This is a 3rd resubmission, addressing issues identified by CRAN automated checks:
+This is a 4th resubmission, addressing issues identified by CRAN automated checks:
-1. examples and tests have been streamlined to speed up pkg checks
+1. examples and tests have been further streamlined to speed up pkg checks.
-2. I have changed my email address in DESCRIPTION to avoid apparent enterprise email security corruption of urls linked to my work address
+2. I have dropped all urls (incorrectly) indicated as possibly invalid by your checks.
+3. package tarball size has been reduced to 4.6 Mb.

 ## Test environments
 * local macOS arm-64 (12.3.1), R 4.2.0, R 4.1.3